dentarg/auth0-blog/_posts/2017-10-05-developing-web-apps-and-restful-apis-with-keystonejs.markdown

 });
 ```

-**Note:** If you don't want to keep rerunning your app over and over again, you can install a node module called `nodemon`.
+**Note:** If you don't want to keep stopping and running your app over and over again, you can install a node module called `nodemon`.
 Then just run: `nodemon keystone`.
 Once we make any change to our app, it automatically restarts the server.

 Now, check your Admin UI: